AllThingsSmitty/allthingssmitty.github.io/_posts/2016-09-12-checking-if-font-awesome-loaded.md

 ### Wrapping up

 Whether or not you use icon fonts is up to you.
-If you are and opt to serve your reseource via a CDN, you'll want to know that the resource loaded.
-Now you have a way tell and can similarly apply this technique to other icon font libraries.s
+If you are and opt to serve your resource via a CDN, you'll want to know that the resource loaded.
+Now you have a way tell and can similarly apply this technique to other icon font libraries.